-For further information concerning these extensive French tax changes, please contact one of us.
+For further information concerning these French tax laws, please contact one of us.

 Foreign Account Tax Compliance Act of 2009

-In addition to the withholding regime described above, FATCA also requires new reporting for U.S. owners of specified foreign financial assets and enhanced reporting for U.S. shareholders of passive foreign investment companies.
-These reporting obligations have been suspended until the forms for reporting have been released in final.
-The Treasury Department has announced that it expects to issue further FATCA guidance by the end of this year.
-We hope that the withholding and reporting obligations of trusts will be clarified in the Treasury’s guidance.
+In addition to the withholding regime described above, FATCA also requires new reporting for individuals who are US owners of specified foreign financial assets and enhanced reporting for US shareholders of passive foreign investment companies.
+Those reporting obligations became effective in tax year 2011, and the IRS has issued final forms, instructions and additional guidance.

-In February 2011, the Financial Crimes Enforcement Network (the FinCen) issued final regulations regarding the filing of Form TD 4 90-22.1 Foreign Bank Account Report (FBAR).
-Although the final regulations are very similar to the proposed regulations, there are several important differences with respect to trusts:
+In February 2011, the Financial Crimes Enforcement Network (or FinCEN) issued final regulations regarding the filing of Form TD 4 90-22.1 Foreign Bank Account Report (FBAR).
+Although the final regulations are very similar to the proposed regulations, there are several important differences with respect to trusts.